survivejs/react-book/manuscript/09_linting_in_webpack.md

   ...
-  "lint": "npm run lint-js && npm run lint-css", "lint-js": "eslint . --ext .js --ext .jsx", "lint-css": "csslint app/stylesheets --quiet"
+  "lint": "npm run lint-js && npm run lint-css", "lint-js": "eslint . --ext .js --ext .jsx", "lint-css": "csslint app --quiet"
 }
 ```

-If you hit `npm run lint-css` now, you should see some output, hopefully without errors.
 That `--quiet` flag is there to keep the tool silent unless there are errors.
+If you hit `npm run lint-css` now, you might see some errors or not depending on whether the process passes.
+If you want to trigger a failure, try overqualifying a selector.
+I.e. do something like `body.lane` and you should get a warning.

 Thanks to the Webpack configuration we did, you should get output during `npm start` process as well.
 In addition, you should consider setting up csslint with your editor.
 That way you get more integrated development experience.